Rohde-Schwarz/captain_hoog/README.md

  |-- ..
  |-- shared
 ```

+If you are a web-developer at gateprotect you can use the already existing and prefilled
+plugin-directory located at <web-repository>/pre_git_plugins and use this as your plugins_dir.
+The project_dir should then point to webgui2 since this is where rspec should be called from.

 If you need plugins that should be run by any hook, place them into the ```shared``` directory.